 Cardinal Health (CAH) Stock Sinks As Market Gains: What You Should Know

+Heading into today, shares of the prescription drug distributor had lost 6.42% over the past month, lagging the Medical sector's loss of 1.24% and the S&P 500's gain of 1.89% in that time.

-Investors will be hoping for strength from CAH as it approaches its next earnings release.
+CAH will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $0.89, down 19.82% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $37.04 billion, down 0.83% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $37.04 billion, down 0.83% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.30 per share and revenue of $153.45 billion.
-These totals would mark changes of +0.38% and +5.44%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for CAH.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for CAH.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 CAH is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, CAH is currently trading at a Forward P/E ratio of 9.81.
-Its industry sports an average Forward P/E of 31.11, so we one might conclude that CAH is trading at a discount comparatively.
+Valuation is also important, so investors should note that CAH has a Forward P/E ratio of 9.84 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 31.98.

-We can also see that CAH currently has a PEG ratio of 2.25.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Medical - Dental Supplies industry currently had an average PEG ratio of 3.42 as of yesterday's close.
+Meanwhile, CAH's PEG ratio is currently 2.26.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Medical - Dental Supplies industry currently had an average PEG ratio of 3.17 as of yesterday's close.

 The Medical - Dental Supplies industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 201, which puts it in the bottom 21% of all 250+ industries.
+This group has a Zacks Industry Rank of 96, putting it in the top 38% of all 250+ industries.

 Click to get this free report